caesarfeta/dot_com/story/dbpedia/dbpedia.md

 And it's a difference so basic that graph databases can't be queried with the same language that relational databases are.
 Most graph databases use a language called SPARQL, pronounced "sparkel".

-So let me show you how to explore DBPedia with SPARQL.
+So let me show you how to explore DbPedia with SPARQL.

 ## Let's write some SPARQL!

-You can use <a href="http://dbpedia.org/snorql">SNORQL</a>, pronounced "snorkel", to run DBPedia SPARQL queries.
+You can use <a href="http://dbpedia.org/snorql">SNORQL</a>, pronounced "snorkel", to run DbPedia SPARQL queries.
 It's easy.
 You can do it even when high on Nyquil.

-So a good way to begin your exploration of DBPedia is to find a Wikipedia page you're interested in.
+So a good way to begin your exploration of DbPedia is to find a Wikipedia page you're interested in.
 I'm interested in insects, especially social insects, so I'll start with my favorite social insect of all, the honey bee.

 <pre>